vesoft-inc/nebula-python/README.md

 - If you're building Graph Analysis Tools(Scan instead of Query), you may want to use the **Storage Client** to scan vertices and edges, see [Quick Example: Using Storage Client to Scan Vertices and Edges](#Quick-Example:-Using-Storage-Client-to-Scan-Vertices-and-Edges).

+- For parameterized query, see [Example: Server-Side Evaluated Parameters](#Example:-Server-Side-Evaluated-Parameters).

 ### Handling Query Results

 - On how to form a query result into a **Pandas DataFrame**, see [Example: Fetching Query Results into a Pandas DataFrame](#Example:-Fetching-Query-Results-into-a-Pandas-DataFrame).

 - On how to render/visualize the query result, see [Example: Extracting Edge and Vertex Lists from Query Results](#Example:-Extracting-Edge-and-Vertex-Lists-from-Query-Results), it demonstrates how to extract lists of edges and vertices from any query result by utilizing the `ResultSet.dict_for_vis()` method.

+- On how to get rows of dict/JSON structure with primitive types, see [Example: Retrieve Primitive Typed Results](#Example:-Retrieve-Primitive-Typed-Results).

 ### Jupyter Notebook Integration